HectareaGalbis/common-vulkan/docs/guide/instance.md

         do (format t "  ~S~%" (cvk:extension-properties-extensionName extension-prop))))
 ```

+Note that we didn't use `enumerate-instance-extension-properties`.
+The reason is that this function does memory allocation, so it must be freed in some point later.
+We can use `create-` and `destroy-` versions, but I prefer the `with-` version.

 ## Cleaning up

 Lastly, we need to destroy the instance before the program exits.